 I will use Brightspace to provide feedback on your work.
 If you ever want additional feedback, then feel free to ask me.
 I can provide it in person, via Zoom, or by email.
-Please also note that I will mark all the assignments in this course.
-(Maya is not marking this term.)
+Note that Maya and I will mark assignments in this course.

 Throughout the term, I'll request feedback from you on how the course is going.
-I'll also ask you to complete Course Experience Surveys at the end of the term.
+I'll also ask you to complete course experience surveys at the end of the term.